immcantation/alakazam/README.md

 Alakazam
 -------------------------------------------------------------------------------

-The alakazam R package provides a set of tool to investigate lymphocyte receptor clonal lineages, diversity and other repertoire level properties, with a focus on high-throughput immunoglobulin (Ig) sequencing.
+Alakazam is part of the [Immcantation](http://immcantation.readthedocs.io) tool suite and provides a set of tools to investigate lymphocyte receptor clonal lineages, diversity and other repertoire level properties, with a focus on high-throughput immunoglobulin (Ig) sequencing.

 Alakazam serves five main purposes: